jupyterlab/extension-examples/contentheader/README.md

 const main = app.shell.currentWidget;
 ```

-we can then create a widget of interest, for example as
+you can then create a widget of interest, for example as

 ```ts
 // src/index.ts#L40-L40